iFirebrand/iFirebrand/README.md

-- 👋 Hi, I’m @iFirebrand
+- 👋 Hi, I’m Constantin
-- 👀 I’m interested in Ethereum
+- 👀 I’m into Ethereum
-- 🌱 I’m currently learning Solidity, Token Economics, business scaling tactics
+- 🌱 I’m now a recreational software engineer.
+- My current focus on Solidity, token economics, building and scaling businesses
+- Launched with Treum EulerBeats.com NFT
-- 💞️ I’m looking to collaborate on NFTs
+- 💞️ I’m into NFTs.
-- 📫 How to reach me Twitter @iFirebrand
+- 📫 DMs open on Twitter @iFirebrand

 <!---
 iFirebrand/iFirebrand is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.